thatrobotguy/ABB_IRB_1600_Setup/README.md

 ## Example Robot Arm controller

+There are 2 main middleware ROS nodes provided in this package.
+The first node starts up an example action server that receives a pose message and then handles the communication with the robot launch file.
+When you start the action server defined as the `abb_mover` executable, _right after you start the ABB robot node_, the action server will automatically set the orientation of any received poses to the rpy angles set in the referenced yaml file.
+All you need to do is send "x,y,z" values that are non-zero and the robot will handle the joint orientation.
+Currently, you need to have the robot set to the zero position before you start the action server.
+I highly recommend changing this so that you can arbitrarily move the robot (thorugh RViz) before you start the action server.
+This is the simpler, dumber way to drive the robot, as you have know control of the EoAT orientation with this node.

+The other ROS node provides an interface to send the robot a generic X/Y/Z position and W/X/Y/Z quaternion orientation.
+This is the recommended node to use as it forces the user to listen to frame transforms like a good robotics engineer.
+I also gives more flexibility for the programmer to reach a valid pose if orientation does not matter.

+It should be noted that this ros package is simply an example on how to control the arm with ROS 1.
+You should be able to get the arm up and running in a couple hours with a simple pose publisher _that publishes valid possible poses in the task space_.
+Do not worry: the MoveIt!
+IK planner is smart, but do remember, the collision for link 2, at the moment, is currently too forgiving (convex hulls again).

 I have created a ROS node that acts as the middleware to ROS-I. Basically, you need to create a `move_group` message, not just a `geometry_msgs/Pose`, so I have written an abstract controller that wraps the `move_group` functionality such that you only need to publish a `geometry_msgs/Pose` to the `/do_arm_traj` topic.

 This is the command to start the middleware ROS node: